josedv82/public_sport_science_datasets/README.md

 If you would like to contribute and help growing this resource please do so.
 The only requirements are:

 * Post the link on the README file.
 Follow the same format as the current datasets.
 * Upload the file to the repository with a name that describes the data set.
 Link it to the Download link on the README file.
 Add a link with the original source of the data to credit the person who originally made it available.
+If it is your own data then credit yourself!

 That's it!